nullObjectPtr/hovelhouse-cloudkit/README.md

 To use, import the namespace "HovelHouse.CloudKit".
 No plugin initialization is needed and you do not need to add anything to your scenes.
 Just start using the classes as you would if this were an objective-c project.
 Class names and methods very closely match their Objective-C counterparts.
 See the provided examples for details.

 ## Examples
 The plugin comes with some examples that you can run to validate everything is working as intended.
 Nothing fancy here, just some code and logs to the screen.
 Add ExampleHub, and examples one through six to you build scenes list to run them on device.
 The examples will not run in the editor.
+Samples can be imported via the package manager in Unity 2019+.
+2018 users should navigate to the Packages/com.hovelhouse.cloudkit/Samples~ folder on the filesystem (the folder is hidden in editor) and copy the directory into your assets director.
+Be sure to copy the meta files as well.

+In order to run example 7 - Key Value Storage - make sure that you enable Key Value Storage in the build settings.
+It is not enabled by default.

 ## Building
-In order to use cloudkit you will need the following
-* An active (as in, paid, up to date and not suspended) account with the apple developer program.
-You will not be able to add the appropriate CloudKit capability to your project without one.
-* Have set a valid bundle identifier in "Player Settings->Other Settings".
-Being able to sign your app is a requirement since cloud-kit containers are included in your provisioning profile
-* Have set the "Target Minimum iOS Version" to 11.0 or higher

 ### iOS and TVOS
 Before you build you want to make sure you have set a good bundle identifier in Unity settings.
 Once you get to the step where you add the CloudKit capability, xcode will automatically generate a container identifier you **cannot** delete.
 Having set the bundle identifier you want now will save you the pain of having your cloudkit dashboard junked up with a bunch of test container id's.
 You can read more about containers here: https://developer.apple.com/library/archive/documentation/DataManagement/Conceptual/CloudKitQuickStart/EnablingiCloudandConfiguringCloudKit/EnablingiCloudandConfiguringCloudKit.html

  * The plugin adds the appropriate CloudKit entitlements as a post process build step.
-On first launch, a BuildSettings asset will be created in the folder "Assets/Plugins/HovelHouse/CloudKit/Resources" with default options.
  ** By default, key-value storage and iCloud Documents are disabled.
  ** The default container is automatically added, but can be disabled ** You can add custom containers here